 Rosanne Libretti is a master’s student in the Forensic Psychology program at John Jay College of Criminal Justice.
 She received her BA in psychology and anthropology from Brandeis University.
 Her research interests include forensic assessment and psychopathy.

 Amber Lin is a volunteer in Dr. Zapf’s research lab at John Jay College of Criminal Justice.
-She graduated from New York University in 2013 with a B.A. (honors) and hopes to obtain her PhD in forensic clinical psychology.
+She graduated from New York University in 2013 with a B.A. (honors) and is a second year Masters student at Fairleigh Dickinson University.
 Her research interests include forensic assessment, competency to stand trial, and the refinement of instruments used to assess the psychological states of criminal defendants.

 Marissa Zappala is currently a second-year Master’s student in the Forensic Psychology program at John Jay College of Criminal Justice in New York.
 Her main research interests include cognitive biases, forensic assessment, and evaluator training and education.
 Following her Master’s, Marissa plans to pursue a doctoral degree in clinical psychology and an eventual career in psychological assessment.